 With so many camera types to choose from, it can be challenging to pick the right one for the job.
-That is why it is often best to get professional advice before installing a CCTV security system in your home, office or business premises.
+That is why it can pay to get professional advice before installing a CCTV security system in your home, office or business premises.

 Basic fixed security camera